SlimeVR/SlimeVR-Rust/README.md

 ## Project Structure
 A monorepo stores mutliple librares and apps all in one git repo.
-This one contains:
+The main projects are:

 * [SlimeVR Overlay](overlay/): An OpenVR Overlay that displays the skeletal model of